dozius/TwisterSister/docs/README.md

 | Right Side 1 | Previous bank |
 | Right Side 2 | Next bank     |
 | Right Side 3 | Go to bank 1  |

+#### Bugs

+the per-project settings are broken in a strange way, probably on bitwig side, which breaks knobs color settings (only in user mapping banks, the rest is working as expected).

 ## Options